Achievable logoAchievable logo

 • Oil, gas, or mining program

-*A future section in this material is dedicated to covering the basics of these securities.
-You can most likely skip this section if you’ve just passed the SIE, Series 6, or 7, as the security characteristics you’re most likely to be tested on were covered thoroughly on those exams.
+*A future section in this material covers the basics of these securities.
+You can most likely skip this section if you’ve just passed the SIE, Series 6, or Series 7, since the security characteristics you’re most likely to be tested on were covered thoroughly on those exams.

-The specifics are not important for test purposes, but the court case resulted in a majority of the court ruling the leaseback program as a security that would be subject to Securities and Exchange Commission (SEC)* and state (blue sky) regulation.
+The details aren’t important for test purposes.
+What matters is the outcome: the Court ruled that the leaseback program was a security, meaning it was subject to Securities and Exchange Commission (SEC)* and state (blue sky) regulation.

-*The SEC is an agency of the US Government, in charge of enforcing the rules and regulations of several federal securities laws, including the Securities Act of 1933 and the Securities Exchange Act of 1934.
-You don’t need to know much about the SEC for this exam, but they may be mentioned from time to time as a federal securities regulator.
+*The SEC is an agency of the US Government that enforces several federal securities laws, including the Securities Act of 1933 and the Securities Exchange Act of 1934.
+You don’t need deep SEC knowledge for this exam, but it may be referenced as a federal securities regulator.

-In the Supreme Court’s majority decision written by Justice Murphy, a four-prong requirement known as the Howey Test was created to determine if an item or product met the definition of a security:
+In the Supreme Court’s majority decision written by Justice Murphy, a four-prong requirement known as the Howey test was created to determine whether an item or product meets the definition of a security:

 • Investment of money